 - Image processing, filters and visual feature detectors

 - Pattern recognition applications: machine vision, bio-informatics, robotics, medical imaging, etc.

 - ML and deep learning libraries

 The course does not have an official textbook covering all its contents.
 However, reference books covering parts of the course are listed at the bottom of this section (note that some of them have an electronic version freely available for download).

 David Barber, Bayesian Reasoning and Machine Learning, Cambridge University Press

 Ian Goodfellow and Yoshua Bengio and Aaron Courville , Deep Learning, MIT Press

 Working students and those not attending course lectures will handle a final project and will also be subject to an oral examination including both an oral presentation of the project as well as an examination on the course program.

-Course examination for students attending the lectures is performed in three stages, including midterm assignments, a final project and an oral presentation.
-Midterms can be expected to provide waivers for oral examination of parts of the course or bonus points for the final grade.
+Course examination for students attending the lectures is performed in two stages, including midterm assignments and an oral presentation.
+Midterms provide a waiver for the final project.